alex-schutz/ICLR-Blog-2026/_posts/2026-04-27-rl-with-gnns.md

   <iframe src="{{ 'assets/html/2026-04-27-rl-with-gnns/rewards_compare.html' | relative_url }}" frameborder='0' scrolling='no' height="500px" width="100%"></iframe>
 </div>

-From these plots, we can see that the GAT and GraphSAGE architectures are able to improve their policies with more training, while the GCN architecture struggles to learn an effective policy.
+From these plots, we can see that the GAT and GraphSAGE architectures with default hyperparameters are able to improve their policies with more training, while the GCN architecture struggles to learn an effective policy.

 ### Changing Graph Size at Test Time